 The paid positions correspond to an average of 5.7 full-time equivalents.

-Why is that important?
-Because these people make culture possible!
-They organize guided tours, design exhibitions, impart knowledge - and much more.
+Why is this important?
+Because these people make cultural experiences possible!
+They organize tours, curate exhibitions, share knowledge—and much more.

 To put it positively: The experience and passion of museum staff are extremely valuable and make an important contribution to society.

 To put it critically: Not everyone can afford to work unpaid or part-time.
-The museum sector benefits from unpaid work by saving resources and still employing qualified staff.
+The museum sector benefits from unpaid labor by saving resources while still employing qualified staff.
 However, this can lead to a dependency on volunteers.

-In any case, I would like to say a big thank you to all museum employees!
+In any case, I would like to sincerely thank all museum staff!
 You are the heroes behind the scenes who keep our culture alive.

 Sources: Federal Statistical Office